-Population in India

-Popul migra etive: This course designed to understand causes and consequences of population change, ation is decisive factor which reflects in overall society.
-Changes in fertility, mortality, tion, technology affected the Society.
-India which is second largest population in the world s own features and characteristics.
-This course is designed to understand the dynamics of ation.

-Unit I: Basic Concepts
+Population in India Objective: This course designed to understand causes and consequences of population change.
+Population is decisive factor which reflects in overall society.
+Changes in fertility, morning, interation, technology affected the Society.
+India which is second largest population in the world has its own features and characteristics.
+This course is designed to understand the dynamics of Population.
+Unit I: Basic Concepts • Fertility • Mortality • Density of Population Unit II: Human Population Dynamics • Population growth and environment • Sex ratios and Female finicide • Age Structure and Problem of Aging Unit III: Demographic Transition • Preindustrial Stage • Industrial Stage • Industrial Stage • Postindustrial Stage Unit IV: Population Policy • New Population Policy of India • Family wetfare Programme

-• Fertility

-• Mortality

-Density of Population

-Unit I 1: Human Population Dynamics

-• Population growth and environment

-• Sex ratios and female feticide

-• Age Structure and Problem of Aging

-Unit I II: Demographic Transition

-• Preindustrial Stage

-• Industrial Stage

-• Postindustrial Stage

-Unit I V: Population Policy

-New Population policy of India

-Family welfare Programme

-• World Scenario and China Experience of Population